-People love to talk about alphas.
+People love to talk about alphas and alpha male traits.
 Some say that every man should be an alpha.
-Others contend that they don't actually exist.
-Science aside, we can probably all agree that we have seen men at times who seem to exhibit an aura of authority and confidence.
-While we could argue back and forth as to how much every man should be like that, there are a few valuable lessons we can all learn from stereotypical alpha males.
+Others contend that they don't exist.
+Science aside, we can probably all agree that we have seen men at times who seem to exhibit an aura of authority and confidence (particularly our MANSCAPED models).
+While we could argue back and forth as to how much every man should be like that, there are a few valuable lessons we can all learn from stereotypical alpha male traits.
 They can be seen as the five most important alpha traits.

 We're not talking about having an amazing Pinterest account here.
-Instead, a true alpha is ready to do things himself.
-This can be small and simple like staying late to clean the bathroom at the end of a shift.
+Instead, a true alpha is ready to do things himself; this can be small and simple, like staying late to clean the bathroom at the end of a shift.
 It can be big things like confronting the guy who looks like he's about to take a too-drunk girl home.
 It can also be huge things like starting a movement or going to war.
 It's hard to generalize such a massive concept, but the point always comes back to the same thing.
 An alpha isn't waiting for someone else to get something done or make a difference.
 He's ready to do it himself.
 He knows how to tell someone they have bad hygiene, and he's taken it upon himself to make sure he's never that guy.

 Do you want to know the easiest way to spot a faux-alpha?
 He exhibits obvious impatience.
 It's borne of a lack of confidence.
 Someone who is trying to appear tough and together can easily be disturbed when things derail a plan.
 The guy who shouts at the waitress for bringing the wrong food or the gate agent for a delayed flight isn't an alpha.
 Maybe he's an alpha sometimes and is having a particularly rough day, but losing your shit over nothing is never a sign of confidence.

-This is a good time to note that many of the positive traits that come with being alpha are built around this concept.
+Now is a good time to note that many positive traits that come with being alpha are built around this concept.
 An alpha is interested in affecting change, whether that's fixing a wrong order or restructuring society.
-Yelling at the messenger is pretty much never a way to actually change things.
-So, if there's a central point in this, it's that the alpha pretty much always acts from a position of confidence.
+Yelling at the messenger is pretty much never a way to change things.
+If there's a central point, it's that the alpha always acts from a position of confidence.
 He can handle things as long as he has a correct assessment of the situation.

 To the uninitiated, this and the previous idea will feel contradictory.
 How can you stop, take a deep breath and assess a situation before acting without hesitating?
 Isn't that the very essence of hesitation?
 This misconception is at the core of the faux-alpha.
 Because he is interested in appearing confident rather than being effective, the faux-alpha acts too soon.
-Appearing to act right away is what is most important to him, and it's one of the most important alpha male traits.
+Appearing to act right away is most important to him, and it's one of the most important alpha male traits.

 An alpha is great at his trade, but he's at least an amateur in a bunch of other areas.
-This can include practical skills like auto mechanics, carpentry and plumbing, but it can also include social skills like dancing, cooking and wine tasting.
+These areas can include practical skills like auto mechanics, carpentry, and plumbing, but it can also include social skills like dancing, cooking, and wine tasting.
 The pursuit of growth leads to growth, and this is a default state for an alpha.
 It's also one of the central pillars of his confidence.
 He doesn't trust himself in adverse situations because he's egotistical.
-Instead, he has a confidence that stems from a lifetime of trying to learn and master anything and everything.
+Instead, he has confidence that stems from a lifetime of trying to learn and master anything and everything.

 An alpha is not fearless, but he has courage.
 Fearlessness is ignorant, and it often gets people into trouble rather than out of it.
 Genuine courage is something else.
-It's moving forward in spite of fear, and it manifests in many ways.
+It's moving forward despite fear, and it manifests in many ways.
 The thing is, you don't have to be born with the heart of a lion to discover your courage.
-Instead, real courage comes from knowing your own values.
+Instead, real courage comes from knowing your values.

 The bravest men in history have been able to accomplish incredible feats.
 We would all call them alphas.
 The misconception is that they are innately extraordinary people.
 That might be true in terms of how skilled they were at things, but the courage was perfectly ordinary.
 It simply stemmed from knowing what was worth more than their own life before they faced mortal danger.

-Courage isn't always life and death, but it can always be found when someone is honest with themselves about what they are willing to risk.
-Is it worth getting into a fist fight over a spilled drink?
+Courage isn't always life and death, but it can always be found when someone is honest about what they are willing to risk.
+Is it worth getting into a fistfight over a spilled drink?
 Why?
 An alpha has answered this question long before the situation ever arises.
-To get there, you need to know what is worth risking your pride, your wealth, your comfort and, ultimately, your safety.
-You need to know when you would be willing to stand between someone and danger, when something is worth quitting a job, and even when it's time to say no. It's a lot to understand, and it takes time, but when you honestly reflect and know your values, you prepare yourself to rise to any occasion.
+To get there, you need to know what is worth risking your pride, wealth, comfort, and, ultimately, your safety.
+You need to know when you would be willing to stand between someone and danger when something is worth quitting a job, and even when it's time to say no. It's a lot to understand, and it takes time, but when you honestly reflect and know your values, you prepare yourself to rise to any occasion.
 Now, douse yourself in the best male cologne and go conquer the world.